• Skip to primary navigation

 How to Store Fruit Powders

 Fruit powders are best kept in airtight containers.
-Because of the sugar content of fruit powders compared to vegetable powders, you may find clumping or caking an issue.
-You can use a desiccant pack to help remove any moisture and various methods such as arrowroot powder, reblending, or these other methods to help with the clumping issue.
-Apple and banana powders are especially susceptible, and these tips may help you.
+You may find clumping or caking an issue because of the sugar content of fruit powders compared to vegetable powders.
+You can use a desiccant pack to help remove any moisture and various methods such as arrowroot powder, reblending, or other methods to help with clumping.
+Apple and banana powders are especially susceptible; these tips may help you.

 Fruit powders last about 6-9 months in most cases.
 You should consider storing the whole dried fruit for a longer shelf-life and powdering on demand (1-2 month supply) for the short term.